RickyBCouto/Bits-Alert-Button/README.md

 HOW TO INSTAL:

 Download as zip file.
-Unzip, open, then copy the text that is between the brackets {} to your clipboard.
+Unzip, open, then copy only the text that is between the brackets {} to your clipboard.
 Open "SAMMI CORE.exe", then open a Deck.
 Once there, right click on a square and select "Import from JSON".
 If you get the messege "this string is not a properly formated JSON string", make sure the text you copied from the unzipped file starts and ends with {}.
 (JSON text coppied from the github webpage will not format correctly.)

 HOW TO SET-UP: